learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 Let's get to it.

-1. Use Javascript to view the current representation of the DOM
+1. Use JavaScript to view the current representation of the DOM

 From inside the developer console, click on the tab that says the word "console."
 At the bottom you will see a cursor.
 There, type the word `document`